 This meeting will offer a tele and video conference option.
-To attend by teleconference, call 802-505-6632, meeting code 983866516#.
-To join by video conference, click here or go to barretown.org and find the link on the Planning Commission page.
+To attend by teleconference, call 802-505-6632 and use meeting code 861996227#.
+To join by video conference, go to barretown.org and find the link on the Planning Commission page.